 In the spring, the teams practices 3 or 4 nights per week for approximately 2 to 3 hours.
 The Orange and Blue teams scrimmage each other in practice rounds judged by prominent, local attorneys as well as local State and Federal judges.
 The teams also try to schedule scrimmages with teams from other universities.
 Team practices are run by the respective team captains and range from work on a member’s own preparation to group dress rehearsals.
 All members attend each practice, so that each member can provide his or her unique perspective on the important facts and legal issues to be presented at trial.

 The team has won at least one award every year they have participated in the regional AMTA competition.
 These awards include Best Attorney, Best Witness, and Spirit of AMTA.
-Voted by other competing teams, the Spirit of AMTA award is given to the most professional team at the competition.
+Voted by other competing teams, the Spirit of AMTA award is given to the team that best demonstrates civility, justice and fair play.